vialectrum/vialectrum-server/HOWTO.md

     $ openssl x509 -req -days 730 -in server.csr -signkey server.key -out server.crt

-The server.crt file is your certificate suitable for the ssl_certfile= parameter and server.key corresponds to ssl_keyfile= in your electrum server config.
+The server.crt file is your certificate suitable for the ssl_certfile= parameter and server.key corresponds to ssl_keyfile= in your vialectrum server config.

 Starting with Vialectrum 1.9, the client will learn and locally cache the SSL certificate for your server upon the first request to prevent man-in-the middle attacks for all